-4To maintain confidentiality, Individual Income Tax tax credits used by 52-Financial Services in the reporting period is not included in the total or other dependent figures.
+To maintain confidentiality, Individual Income Tax tax credits used in the reporting period ending 6/30/22 by 52-Financial Services are combined with this year's total and included in other dependent figures.

-5To maintain confidentiality, the Tax Credits Used for Real Property Tax, Total Tax Credits Used, and Tax Credits Outstanding are reported in total, not by industry group.
+To maintain confidentiality, the Tax Credits Used for Real Property Tax and Sales/Use Tax Refunds Pending Approval are not disclosed by industry group but are reported in total.

-6To maintain confidentiality, Tax Credits Recaptured from Credit Balance and Tax Credits Expired are reported combined.
+To maintain confidentiality, Tax Credits Recaptured from Credit Balance and Tax Credits Expired are reported combined.